kyllew/kuisser/public/Domain 1 Questions.md

 Q7
-A company is using domain-specific models.
-The objectives for the project is to avoid creating new models from the beginning.
-The company instead wants to adapt pre-trained models to create models for new, related tasks.
-Which ML strategy meets these requirements?
+A company is developing domain-specific AI solutions.
+Rather than building new models from scratch, they want to leverage knowledge from existing pre-trained models and adapt them for new related tasks.
+Which machine learning approach best aligns with this strategy?
 Options :
 A. Increase the number of epochs.
 B. Use transfer learning.
 C. Decrease the number of epochs.
-D. Use unsupervised learning.
+D. Use distributed training.

 Correct Answer :
 	B. Use transfer learning